All proposals will be evaluated based on the following criteria:

 Panelists are provided online access to the applications, supporting materials, and artistic samples in advance of panel discussions.
 It is their responsibility to review materials in advance.

 Panelists will score applications in advance based on the criteria identified in these guidelines.
-Each of the five categories is worth five points for a total possible score of 25.
+The highest possible score an applicant can receive is 25.

 Proposal Discussion and Scoring